Constitution of the Society for the History of Technology

 §3.
 The President of the Society shall appoint the members of all committees, except those whose members are elected as specified by this Constitution.

 §4.
-All committees shall prepare an annual report for submission to the Executive Council in time for the annual meeting.
+All committees shall prepare an annual report for submission to the Executive Council by the end of the calendar year.

 §5.
 Any member of an appointed committee may be reappointed for no more than one additional consecutive term.

 §1.
 The Society is international and welcomes scholars from all nations as members.
-The task of the International Outreach Committee is to recruit scholars in parts of the world currently underrepresented in SHOT membership, in order to bring their perspectives into the Society’s intellectual discourse.
+The task of the Committee on Global Community is to recruit scholars in parts of the world currently underrepresented in SHOT membership, in order to bring their perspectives into the Society’s intellectual discourse.

 §3.
-International Scholars shall receive regular membership at no cost during their two-year term.
-International Scholars shall act as ambassadors for the Society in their countries and regions, both by informing the Society about the state and developments of the history of technology in their regions, and by helping to disseminate information about the Society and its activities.
+Global Community Scholars shall receive regular membership at no cost during their two-year term.
+Scholars shall act as ambassadors for the Society in their countries and regions, both by informing the Society about the state and developments of the history of technology in their regions, and by helping to disseminate information about the Society and its activities.

 §4.
-The International Outreach Committee shall help scholars in regions where the history of technology is institutionally weak to organize conferences, workshops, summer schools and similar activities that may stimulate the development of a history of technology community.
+The Committee for Global Community shall help scholars in regions where the history of technology is institutionally weak to organize conferences, workshops, summer schools and similar activities that may stimulate the development of a history of technology community.

 §5.
-The International Outreach Committee shall survey and examine the regular activities of the Society in order to ensure that they support the Societyís outreach ambitions.
-In its annual report to the Executive Council, the Committee shall include recommendations for ways to enhance SHOTís international outreach process.
+The Committee for Global Community shall survey and examine the regular activities of the Society in order to ensure that they support the Society’s outreach ambitions.
+In its annual report to the Executive Council, the Committee shall include recommendations for ways to enhance SHOT’s global community-building process.

 ARTICLE XI Special Interest Groups and Local Sections